kwalczak80/Clonmel-Hiking-Club/README.md

 <ul>
   <li><strong>Information grouping</strong></li>
 <ul>
 <li>Appropirate grouping of text information and images is to ensure the most convinient use of the website.
 When viewing this website on large screens, the text information is grouped into three columns and two rows.
-The images in the gallery section are automatically scaled to allow the appropriate view on the screen.
+The images in the gallery section are automatically scaled to allow appropriate view on the screen.
 For smaller screens, the text information is displayed in a single column, similar to photos.</li>
 </ul>
 </ul>
 <hr>